Krockwell/rpi_beers/README.md

 The idea of this device is to monitor the temperature of the fermenting beer in my freezer.
 This should help make tasty beer.

 TODO:
+Create a webserver using NodeJS
-Figure out how to plot temperature vs time.
+Figure out how to plot using NodeJS
-Figure out how to put on web-page for non-linux people to use.
+Figure out long term data storage

 Tutorials Used in setting this up:
 Setting up Remote Desktop and NodeJS: http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/